stephenajulu/stephenajulu.com/content/blog/how-to-add-google-analytics-to-your-website-and-measure-traffic.md

 * **Behavior:** Shows what visitors do on your site, including buttons clicks and which of your pages are the most popular.
 * **Conversions:** An advanced report to be used in conjunction with Google Analytics Goals, to track activity such as email list subscriptions or e-commerce sales.

+Some examples of specific information you might find in your Google Analytics reports include:

+* The number of active users on your site at any given moment.
+* How many people visit your site over time.
+* Your visitors’ ages, genders, and locations.
+* Where your visitors come from (e.g., organic search, social media, etc.).
+* Which pages visitors view and for how long.
+* Bounce, click-through, and conversion rates.

 ### Why is Google Analytics Important for Your Website?

 Once you’ve started a WordPress website, you should know how it’s performing.
 And to get this useful data, you need Google Analytics.
 It’s a powerful tool that helps you understand how people use your site.